 When I email a report from Stonefield Query, it isn't sent right away.
 I have to switch to Outlook and do a send/receive.

 This is a problem with Microsoft Outlook 2002 and 2003; see http://support.microsoft.com/kb/317412 for details.

-I have Microsoft Office 2010 installed but when I try to output a report to Word or Excel, I get an error message that Word or Excel can't be loaded.
+I have Microsoft Office installed but when I try to output a report to some Excel formats, I get an error message that Excel can't be loaded.

 I'm getting corruption of some of Stonefield Query's data files.

 There may be several reasons for this, but one common one is a bug in Microsoft's SMB2 protocol.